dmutro345/SHOPINGLIST/README.md

 # SHOPINGLIST
-It is our the list of spo
+It is our the shopping list